annotorious/annotorious-v1/readme.md

-# Annotorious - Image Annotation for the Web
+# Annotorious - Image Annotation for the Web (custom)

 **CURRENTLY UNSUPPORTED**